toju-development/toju-basic-utils/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed Changes

-[List the specific changes made to this pull request].si
+[List the specific changes made to this pull request].

 ## Screenshots (if applicable).